muws-workshop/muws-workshop.github.io/content/_index.md

 title: "MUWS 2024 - The 3rd International Workshop on Multimodal Human Understanding for the Web and Social Media"
 ---

-The 3rd International Workshop on Multimodal Human Understanding for the Web and Social Media (MUWS), co-located with TBD.
+The 3rd International Workshop on Multimodal Human Understanding for the Web and Social Media (MUWS), co-located in Phuket, Thailand with [ICMR 2024](http://icmr2024.org/).

 ## Schedule

-- Submission deadline:
+- Submission deadline: April 30, 2024
-- Paper notification:
+- Paper notification: May 20, 2024
-- Workshop date:
+- Workshop date: June 10, 2024 in Phuket, Thailand

 ## Workshop Overview